 Unleash your creativity:

 Creativity promotes moving forward, problem-solving, originality and imagination.
 It also allows us to break out of everyday routines.
 Structure can make us rigid and unchanging.
 Although routines are beneficial, you don’t want it to dampen your creative spirit.
 Engage in a hobby.
 Make art.
 Dance.
 Write.
-Remember, you don’t have to be in lessons to dance, you don’t have to be an artist to make art.
+Remember, you don’t have to be trained to dance, you don’t have to be skilled artist to make art.
 Just enjoy the process.

 Try something new: